-For the 2023-2024 operating budget, we are seeking an increase of \$39 million in the county appropriation.
-This additional funding will allow us to maintain our current level of service while also supporting student growth, new schools, employee investment, and enhancing our risk management and cyber-defense.
+For the 2023-2024 operating budget, Mecklenburg County has approved an increase of \$39 million in the county appropriation.
+This additional funding will allow us to maintain our current level of service while also supporting student growth, new schools, employee investment and enhancing our risk management and cyber defense.
 Key initiatives resourced in the operating budget will be outlined in the district's annual plan and will be monitored throughout the year.